-The internal oscillator is enabled by selecting the appropriate clock mode at reset (this is device dependent - see PLL section) and connecting a crystal or ceramic resonator across X1 and X2/CLKIN.
-The CPU clock frequency is one-half the crystal oscillation frequency following reset.
+The internal oscillator is enabled by selecting the appropriate clock mode at reset (this is device-dependent - see PLL section) and connecting a crystal or ceramic resonator across X1 and X2/CLKIN.
+The CPU clock frequency is one-half the crystal's oscillation frequency following reset.
 After reset, the clock mode of the devices with the software PLL can also be changed to divide-by-four.
+Since the internal oscillator can be used as a clock source to the PLL, the crystal oscillation frequency can be multiplied to generate the CPU clock if desired.

-The crystal should be in fundamental mode operation and parallel resonant with an effective series resistance of 30ohms and power dissipation of 1 mW.
+The crystal should be in fundamental mode operation and parallel resonant with an effective series resistance of 30 ohms and power dissipation of 1 mW.
 The connection of the required circuit, consisting of the crystal and two load capacitors, is shown in Figure 2.
-The load capacitors, C1 and C2, should be chosen such that the equation below is satisfied.
+The load capacitors, C_1 and C_2 , should be chosen such that the equation below is satisfied.
 C_L in the equation is the load specified for the crystal.